 Maria is a Portuguese native and professional chef.
 She has studied and worked as a chef in UK and has traveled extensively, giving her a very good sense of the comparisons between ingredients, cuisines and traditions.
 At the moment, she is doing workshops, catering jobs, baking, food events and restaurant adviser.
 She loves everything related to food ... shopping, cooking, sharing recipes and of course, eating.

 Carolina is Portuguese and Brazilian, with deep roots in the north of Portugal.
 She has a Master degree in Gastronomy/Food Studies by The University of Gastronomic Sciences in Pollenzo, Italy.
 While most of her career she worked with Cinema and TV, she has a deep passion for food and culture.
-She recently completed her thesis on Port wine consumption and has found that it helped her pursue a career in the field, and to meet interesting people.
+She is a writer and researcher, with publications about Port wine history, currently doing a PhD in Food Heritages.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.